MirrorNetworking/Mirror/doc/Articles/Guides/Authority.md

 ### Using identity.AssignClientAuthority

 You can give authority to a client any time using `AssignClientAuthority`.
-This can be done by calling `AssignClientAuthority` on the object you want to give authority too
+This can be done by calling `AssignClientAuthority` on the object you want to give authority to.
 ```cs
 identity.AssignClientAuthority(conn);
 ```